Arsenij123456/one-zmk-config/README.md

-# ZMK Firmware for Ergonaut One keyboard
+# ZMK Firmware for Ergonaut One keyboa

 This is a repository for a ZMK Firmware for Ergonaut One keyb